fabriziosalmi/secbeat/DEPLOYMENT.md

 **Status**: Planned - Not yet implemented

-Kubernetes deployment manifests are planned for future releases.
-For now, use Docker or Docker Compose deployment.
+Kubernetes deployment manifests are planned for v0.2.0 release.
+Use Docker or Docker Compose for v0.1.x deployments.

 ### Planned Features